venkat00248/javascript/TechM.md

 Certainly!
 Let's break down your question into two parts:

-Map vs. Filter:
-Map:
-Purpose: The map method is used for transforming each element in an array and creating a new array with the results.
-Syntax:
-javascript
-Copy code
-const newArray = array.map((currentValue, index, array) => {
-  // return new element based on current element
-});
-Example:
-javascript
-Copy code
-const numbers = [1, 2, 3, 4];
-const doubled = numbers.map(num => num * 2);
-// doubled is now [2, 4, 6, 8]
-Filter:
-Purpose: The filter method is used for creating a new array with elements that satisfy a specific condition.
-Syntax:
-javascript
-Copy code
-const newArray = array.filter((currentValue, index, array) => {
-  // return true to keep the element, false to filter it out });
-Example:
-javascript
-Copy code
-const numbers = [1, 2, 3, 4];
-const evenNumbers = numbers.filter(num => num % 2 === 0);
-// evenNumbers is now [2, 4]
 Latest ES6, HTML5, and CSS3 Features:
 ES6 (ECMAScript 2015+):
 Arrow Functions: